Commitment to Low Student Debt

 ~ Up to 100% tuition grant is available to eligible full-time students (12 hours or more).

-~ Up to 50% tuition grant is available to eligible part-time students (11 hours or less).
+~ Need based tuition grants are available to eligible part-time students (11 hours or less).

 Master of Arts in Clinical Mental Health Counseling (MHC)